Intuitive Eating is Not a Diet

 So, can you reach your ideal weight with intuitive eating?

-It depends on how you’re defining ideal.
-You can reach the ideal weight your body wants to be at through intuitive eating – when you give up food rules, the labeling good and bad foods, and the making peace with food.
+You can reach the ideal weight your body wants to be at through intuitive eating – when you give up food rules, challenge the food police, and the make peace with food

 The phrase, “intuitive eating weight loss,” is a common one I’ve seen people google.